What’s The Most Important Data To Collect When Working With Clients As A Financial Advisor?

 This information is objective and not open to interpretation.

 A good financial advisor who goes beyond the numbers and explores the details and the depth to understand their full implications.
-With this they’re able to better extract necessary information to provide true value and guidance for where their would like to be in the future from where they are today.
+With this, they’re able to better extract necessary information to provide true value and guidance for where they would like to be in the future from where they are today.

 Qualitative Data And Its Role In Your Career